LucasSAmaral/AutoCompleteDeelTest/README.md

 This test consists of preparing an <strong>auto-complete component</strong> using <strong>React and TypeScript.</strong>

-I chose to create a monorepo to include both a <strong>frontend React application</strong> and a <strong>backend Express application.</strong> This setup allows for requests to be made to a real API.
+I chose to create a monorepo that includes both a <strong>frontend React application</strong> and a <strong>backend Express application.</strong> This setup allows for requests to be made to a real API.

 ### Installing the Applications